 HOW TO FILE A DBA IN ALABAMA FOR SOLE PROPRIETORSHIPS & GENERAL PARTNERSHIPS

-3. The DBA will cost less than $30 and has to be renewed every 10 years.
-Each name will need to be unique.
+The assumed name will cost less than $30 and has to be renewed every 10 years.

 HOW TO RESERVE A BUSINESS NAME IN ALABAMA FOR A CORPORATION OR LLC

 Corporations and LLCs have to pick a name at the time of filing for the entity and each corporation/LLC has to also be uniquely named.